-Whether or not projection patterns of cells in primary visual cortex come in different flavors (i.e., curve vs. texture/shading integration) is an open question.
-To answer it one is likely to exploit the many physiologically measurable differences between these classes of projection patterns as suggested by Fig. 8.
+gested by Figure 8.
 Unfortunately, the statistical data obtained so far do not distinguish between the two (curve and texture) integration models; without a spatial dimension, the statistical differences between the two models in the orientation domain are too fine to measure relative to the accuracy of current laboratory techniques.

 Until full spatio-angular data are obtained, however, the inclusion of even weak spatial information is sufficient to generate further testable predictions.
-In particular, incorporating the retinotopic distance between linked cells into the statistics (or estimating it from their cortical distance) can produce predictions regarding the dependency of the distribution's spread and shape on the integration distance, as illustrated in Fig. 15.
-Some verification for these predictions can be seen in the measurements of Kisvárday et al. (Kisvárday et al., 1997) (top row in their Fig. 9 shows developing peaks resembling the ones in Fig 15b,c).
+In particular, incorporating the retinotopic distance between linked cells into the statistics (or estimating it from their cortical distance) can produce predictions regarding the dependency of the distribution's spread and shape on the integration distance, as illustrated in Figure 15.
+Some verification for these predictions can be seen in the measurements of Kisvárday et al. 1997, top row in their Fig. 9 shows developing peaks resembling the ones in Figures 15b, and 15c).
 Similar annular analyses, which focus on sectors of the annuli in directions other than parallel to the RF's preferred orientation, provide measurable differences between curve and texture projection fields.

-In summary, we have presented mathematical analysis and computational models that predict both the pooled distribution of long-range horizontal connections and the distributions of individual cells/injection sites.
-For the first time the modeling goes beyond the unimodal first-order data and falsifies a common conclusion from it.
-In particular, while co-aligned facilitation entails the pooled first-order data, the converse it not necessarily true: these data are also consistent with curvature-dependent connections.
-The second-order (variance) data, however, remain consistent with curvature-dependent connections but not with co-aligned facilitation.
+In summary, we have presented mathematical analysis and computational models that predict both the pooled distribution of long-range horizontal connections and the distributions of individual cells and injection sites.
+For the first time, the modeling goes beyond the unimodal first-order data and falsifies a common conclusion from it.
+In particular, while coaligned facilitation entails the pooled first-order data, the converse is not necessarily true: these data are also consistent with curvature-dependent connections.
+The second-order (variance) data, however, remain consistent with curvature-dependent connections but not with coaligned facilitation.

-The explanatory force of our model derives from sensory integration, and we observed in the Introduction that most researchers limit this to curve integration via colinearity.
-We, however, conclude in an enlarged context: differential geometry provides a foundation for connections in visual cortex that predicts both dependency on curvature(s) and an expanded functional capability, including curve, texture, and shading integration.
-Since the same geometrical analysis applies to many other domains in which orientation and direction fields are fundamental features, coherent motion processing (Series et al., 2002) and coherent color perception (Ben-Shahar and Zucker, 2003a) might also have been included.
-Since all follow from the geometry, and all are important for vision, more targeted experiments are required to articulate their neural realization.
+The explanatory force of our model derives from sensory integration, and we observed in Section 1 that most researchers limit this to curve integration via collinearity.
+We conclude in an enlarged context: differential geometry provides a foundation for connections in visual cortex that predicts both dependency on curvature(s) and an expanded functional capability, including curve, texture, and shading integration.
+Since the same geometrical analysis applies to many other domains in which orientation and direction fields are fundamental features, coherent motion processing (Series, Georges, Lorenceau, & Frégnac, 2002) and coherent color perception (Ben-Shahar & Zucker, 2003a) might also have been included.
+Since all follow from the geometry and all are important for vision, more targeted experiments are required to articulate their neural realization.